 In the previous chapter, we talked about the Plan itself, and the importance of a properly Estimated Task to it.
-The gap between a Task and an Estimated task is bridged by considering variances and minimizing uncertainties.
-In this chapter, we’ll be learning how to actually get it done.
-A practical practice to uncover what is the work that needs to get done.
-A process which the Task needs to go through.
+The gap between a Task and an Estimated task is bridged first by minimizing uncertainties.
+In this chapter, we’ll be learning a hands-on practice to uncover what is the work that needs to get done.
+A process of discovery which the Task and its owner needs to go through.

-As this process of Uncovering Work would change the design, it is critical that the owner would be open for change and feedback.
-So it should be only about 85% done, and not a finalized design.
-By the end of this process, we’d end up with a collection of certain enough Sub-tasks, executable and actionable items which can be done sequentially.
-They would all form up something to deliver, a Deliverable with a certain enough value.
-It is a prerequisite to getting a certain enough Estimation, which we’ll learn how to do in the follow up chapter.
+The process will end with a collection of certain enough Sub-tasks.
+Those are executable and actionable items which can be done sequentially.
+They would all form up something to deliver with a certain enough value, a Deliverable.
+These Sub-Tasks are a prerequisite to getting a certain enough Estimation, which we’ll learn how to do in the follow up chapter.

-[Note: this is not the only practice out there, nor am I saying it is a best practice for you.
+I will note that it is not the only practice out there, nor am I saying it is a best practice for you.
 You know best.
 At the very least, follow and understand the principles described and how it fits in the bigger picture of Planning.
-That would help you to better tailor and change this to your needs.]

 Every non-final design must be divided into Deliverables.

 Deliverables have expected deadlines, the one we set our customer’s expectation by, and commit to.
 Deliverable type can be divide to two, according who the customer is:

 - User Story – a change expected and accepted by an external customer, such as end users, customers, API consumers, etc.

 - Technical Task – a change expected and accepted by an internal customer such as other team members, other R&D teams, Customer Success, etc. In Jira terminology it is plainly called Task.